Raf98/DSTM/README.md

 # DSTM: Distributed Software Transactional Memory based on Obstruction-Free algorithms

-To run benchmark using DSTM with different contention managers/Locks, type:
+To run the synthetic benchmark using DSTM with different contention managers, type:

-* ./runShow.sh
+* ./runSeminarTests.sh

-check individual scripts for different scenarios
+Check this script file to see which scenarios are run.